OlegCheban/telegram.flashcards.bot/README.md

 Help

 1. Basic find commands for finding flashcards
-/f - finds a new flashcard (by default bot suggests flashcards from top 3000 category) /f <value> - finds flashcards which start from an input value
+/f - finds a new flashcard (by default bot suggests flashcards from top 3000 categories) /f <value> - finds flashcards which start from an input value

 2. Swiper